recursivelymanan/NGS-bulk-pipeline/README.md

 Nextflow pipeline meant to streamline the RNAseq QC/processing workflow, including quality control, genome indexing, alignment and quantification.
 Written entirely in Nextflow and developed to be run directly with nextflow or through Docker.

+## Motivation

+I developed this workflow primarly to get more experience in Nextflow, Docker and AWS.
+I used AWS EC2 instances to help with a lot of the development/testing, and plan on adding compatibility for use with AWS Fargate in the future.

+Additionally, I developed this because of previous experience using Snakemake workflows in which customizing the various commands for the different tools used was somewhat tedious.
+I've solved this by allowing custom arguments for each tool to be passed as nextflow arguments, allowing for the user to, as an example, easily use `--ss "--runThreadN <n>"` to modify the STAR genomeGenerate command without having to dive into the code itself.

 ## Installing and running the workflow

 You can run this workflow directly through Nextflow or using the provided Dockerfile.